-Criteria JORC Code explanation AMS Commentary Sample security The measures taken to ensure sample security.
+Criteria JORC Code explanation AMS Commentary and reported if material.
+Sample security The measures taken to ensure sample security.
 Historical Peñarroya sample security protocols are not available.
 Lundin/Europa Metals' drill core is transported from site to logging facility in securely covered core boxes by the Lundin/Europa Metals' geologists.
 Core logged and sampled in secure facility.
 Samples are bagged in plastic bags and labelled with individual sample numbers, sample name and sample location.
 Each bag is sealed to avoid tampering and contamination.
 Plastic bags are placed in dry weave bags.
 Samples are delivered to laboratory by courier in secured boxes/bags.
 Couriers transported the samples to ALS.
 The couriers were then responsible for the chain of custody.
 The samples arrive in good condition at ALS Seville.
 Audits or reviews The results of any audits or reviews of sampling techniques and data.
-Numerous site visits have been conducted to the Toral Project and core processing facility in Ponferrada (licence number 15.199), the latest between 25th and 27th March 2019 by Mr. James Hogg (CP), and 12th and 15th of August 2019 by Mr Lewis Harvey (Senior Consultant - Addison Mining Services).
-Data has also been reviewed on multiple occasions by AMS staff as it is received from the laboratory and on submission of databases from Europa Metals.
-Findings were satisfactory.
+Numerous site visits have been conducted to the Toral Project and core processing facility in Ponferrada (licence number 15.199), the latest on 29 August 2021 by Mr. James Hogg (CP).
+Data has also been reviewed regularly by AMS staff as it is received from the laboratory and on submission of databases from Europa Metals.
+Findings were satisfactory and suitable for use in mineral resource estimation.